 Hamish Strathdee

-The classical guitarist Hamish Strathdee is regarded as an “excellent young Australian artist” (Limelight Magazine).
-Hamish’s debut recording Impressions from Spain – released on the Soundset Label (USA) – was praised by critics as “an excellent debut” and “a thoroughly appealing album” (Classical Guitar Magazine).
-His playing has been described as “at the highest level” (Soundboard Magazine) and with a “beautifully warm and rich tone” (Classical Guitar Magazine).
+The classical guitarist Hamish Strathdee is regarded as an “excellent young Australian artist” by Limelight Magazine.
+His debut recording Impressions from Spain, released on the Soundset Label in the United States, was praised as “an excellent debut” and “a thoroughly appealing album” by Classical Guitar Magazine.
+His playing has been described as “at the highest level” by Soundboard Magazine and admired for its “beautifully warm and rich tone.”

 Competitions and Awards

-Hamish received prizes at the Whitworth Classical Music Competition, twice won 1st Prize at the ANU Chamber Music Competition (2016 as Contra Guitar Duo, 2013 as a member of the Wattle Guitar Quartet).
-He also received numerous scholarships, including:
+Hamish has received prizes at the Whitworth Classical Music Competition and twice won First Prize at the ANU Chamber Music Competition, in 2016 as part of the Contra Guitar Duo and in 2013 as a member of the Wattle Guitar Quartet.
+He has also been awarded several scholarships, including:

 - Fankhauser Travelling Fellowship (2015)